 Policy / Action Recommendations Time Frame Responsibility Implementation Status 4 Develop a proposal for the needed expansion of elementary school capacity that meets the community's educational needs in a manner that is consistent with the planned development of the community.
 Mid-term School Building Committee A new elementary school is currently being built at the Woodville campus.
 5 Study the need for a senior center to meet the social and recreational needs of the community's growing elderly population.
 Long-term Community Programs A community center, to also serve senior citizens, is currently under consideration as part of the Community Facilities Planning Study.
 6 Consider joint-use arrangements and multi-purpose designs on all public facilities projects that will maximize limited resources and provide for flexible responses to changing conditions.
 Ongoing All Departments Joint-use arrangements and multi-purpose designs on public facilities projects are typically considered.
 Public Utilities or sewers into areas where growth is desired.
-The Town faces a Town has no master plan for future sewer service areas and a a significant finar llows developers the option to co icial issue with the possible to determine where sewer innect to the public sewers chanism currently in place to provide for the extension of public water mains e relocation of the treatment plant outfall or treatment of trace chemicals.
+The Town faces a Town has no master plan for future sewer service areas and a a significant finar llows developers the option to co icial issue with the possible to determine where sewer nnect to the public sewers chanism currently in place to provide for the extension of public water mains relocation of the treatment plant outfall or treatment of trace chemicals.
 The s will be extended.
-There are no public groundwater s upplies at risk from a s or not, even in areas adjacent to sewer lines.
-New development and the se II water quality standards.
+There are no public groundwater s upplies at risk from a or not, even in areas adjacent to sewer lines.
+New development and the sell water quality standards.
 1 Conduct a study of establishing designated sewer service areas, encouraging sewer extensions by developers and permitting higher densities when sewers are provided.
 Short-term Sewer Department No study of designated sewer service areas was conducted.
 Smaller lots are permitted where sewers are provided, however the overall project must remain "density-neutral."
 2 Consider revising development standards to establish a two- step process for determining development density, establishing a base density for development on public sewers or private septic systems, and increasing or decreasing density from that base depending on soil suitability, design, and mitigation factors.
 Mid-term Planning Department & Sewer Department No process for determining development density was established.
 3 Explore options for upgrading the sewage treatment plant to address issues related to trace pollutants.
 Mid-term Sewer Department Upgrade options for the treatment plant to address pollutant issues have been explored and implemented.
-Population homogenous and current patterns may further reduce the diversity of the same time, the number of senior citizens is growing, creating a different to other communities.
-This limits the availability of volunteers for local security 1 Explore establishing impact fees to help pay for the new e population.
+Population homogenous and current patterns may further reduce the diversity of the e population.
 The tage of demands o movement of young families in n the community.
-Increasingly, ses peak hour traffic volumes.
-Comprehensive Plan Two proposals for impact fees were developed: In 2000 for school school and municipal facilities needed to accommodate growth.
-Advisory Committee & Town Council proposal was adopted.
-2 Adopt an interim cap on the number of building permits issued for new residential units while the Town completes its residential growth planning.
+Increasingly nool services.
+The population of the community appears to be becoming more ato the community is increasing the demand for school facilities and services.
+At the Falmouth is a bedroom community where a large portion of the residents commute.
+Two proposals for impact fees were developed: In 2000 for school school and municipal facilities needed to accommodate growth. ·····odiato Advisory Committee & Town Council 2 Adopt an interim cap on the number of building permits issued for new residential units while the Town completes its residential growth planning.
 Immediate Comprehensive Plan Advisory Committee & Town Council A permanent cap for new residential units was established in July 2000.